RaphaelEustaquio/Agile-Development-Project/README.md

 The `index.js` file serves as the entry point of our application.
 It's where the server is initialized, and the main execution starts.
 In this file, we typically import necessary dependencies and modules, configure the server settings, establish connections to databases or external services, and define the routes for handling incoming requests.
 The `index.js` file brings together the various components of our application, such as controllers, middleware, and routes, to create a functioning server.

 By organizing our codebase in this directory structure, we achieve a modular and maintainable architecture.
 It allows us to separate concerns, such as handling business logic (`controller`), defining routes (`routes`), implementing middleware, and managing static assets (`public`).
 The `index.js` file serves as the entry point, initializing the server and connecting all the components together to create a cohesive application.

+## How to Run the Unit Tests:
+Our unit tests are located in the `index.test.js` file.
+To run the unit tests, execute the command `npm test`.
+Make sure you execute this command in the `Agile-Development-Project/HabitForge/` directory.